tylert/freq-lists/README.md

 # freq-lists

+NOTE:  This repo has permanently moved to https://codeberg.org/tylert/freq-lists

 This information is intended purely for educational purposes.
 It is your responsibility to ensure that you and your equipment are behaving themselves properly.